ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Related work

-AEs are used to bypass the detection of malicious codes.
-Gross \textit{et al.} \cite{grosse2017adversarial} used AEs to interfere with the binary features of Android malware.
-They aimed to attack DNN-based detection for Android malware and retain malicious features in the Apps.
-But this kind of attack is only adapted to some Android malware samples processed by binary features.
-As for the end-to-end static code detection techniques using convolutional neural networks, F. Kreuk \textit{et al.} \cite{kreuk2018fooling} used AEs to extract the feature information from binary code and disguised malware as a benign sample by injecting a small sequence of bytes (payload) in the binary file.
-This method not only retains the original function of malware but also achieves the purpose of deceiving global binary malware detector.
-However, it is extremely sensitive to discrete input dataset such as executable bytes.
-Minor modifications to the bytes of the file may lead to significant changes in its functionality and validity.
-Hu \textit{et al.} \cite{hu2017black} proposed a method of generating sequential AEs by improving the robustness of its adversarial pertaining process, which can be used to attack the sequential API features-based malware in RNN detection system.
+Unfortunately, AEs are used to bypass the detection of malicious codes.
+Gross \textit{et. al.} used AEs to interfere with the binary features of Android malware \cite{grosse2017adversarial}.
+They aimed to attack DNN-based detection for Android malware and retain malicious features in Apps.
+However, such attack is only adapted to some Android malware samples processed by binary features.
+As for the end-to-end static code detection techniques using CNN, Kreuk \textit{et. al.} used AEs to extract the feature information from binary code and disguised malware as a benign sample by injecting a small sequence of bytes (payload) in the binary file \cite{kreuk2018fooling}.
+This method not only retains the original function of malware but also deceives the global binary malware detector.
+However, it is extremely sensitive to the discrete input dataset such as executable bytes.
+Minor modifications to the bytes of a file may lead to significant changes in its functionality and validity.
+Hu \textit{et. al.} proposed a method of generating sequential AEs by improving the robustness of its adversarial pertaining process, which can be used to attack the sequential API features-based malware in RNN detection system \cite{hu2017black}.
 The drawbacks of this method are time-consuming and large overhead in the whole processing.
-Different from the existing studies using AEs to escape the malware detection, this paper proposes the first method using AEs to attack ML-based visualization detectors, named ATMPA, which is a new attack framework based on visual transformation that employs specifically designed adversarial noise to deceive deep learning detection tools and other ML-based detectors according to the transferability of AEs \cite{papernot2016transferability}.
-The noise is tenuous so that it is not significantly noticed and we can obtain a high transferability rate between different detectors.